hypernumbers/learn_elisp_the_hard_way/contents/lesson-5-2-working-with-buffers-1.rst

 You have learned:

 * how to build and plumb in a function from end-to-end
-* how to interrogate source code in eLisp to try and work out what things do
+* how to interrogate source code in Elisp to try and work out what things do
 * some basic cursor operations
 * how to restore the users state once you have manipulated it